dkittle/tictactoe/README.md

 # Tic Tac Toe Backend

+## Update November 2016
+I think started HorribleScalaGame in November of 2014.
+It didn't start with that name but it certainly deserves it now.

+I've since done a solution that uses pattern matching to check the state of the board.
+I think there is a better way of representing a list of patterns to match against.

+In another repo I've experimented with using a Finite State Machine for the game - I actually like that approach :)

 ## Background

 This is a programming exercise that I pair with developers on to see how they work toward a solution and how they take feedback.
 When I was at Kijiji, we had candidates use Java for this exercise.